LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 to NULL for instance level commands it intercepts including vkCreateDevice.

 VkGetDeviceProcAddr requirements:
--Irregardless of the name, a layer intercepting device level Vulkan commands (aka a device level layer) must implement  vkGetDeviceProcAddr type of function.
--This vkGetDeviceProcAddr type function must be exported by the layer library.
+-Irregardless of the name, this function must be implemented and exported in the library for all  layers.
--This function must return the entry points for all device level Vulkan commands it intercepts.
+-This function must return the local entry points for all device level Vulkan commands it intercepts.
 At a minimum, this includes vkGetDeviceProcAddr and vkCreateDevice.
 -Vulkan commands that a layer doesn't intercept must be passed to the next entity in the chain.
 That is, the next layer/ICD's GetDeviceProcAddr must be called.